 - Our Admissions Office is giving greater consideration to applicants having at least a year of full-time professional experience.

 8. Is it guaranteed that I will obtain a practical training position?.

 Like any other university, we do not guarantee practical training jobs for all students since the U.S. economy and job market are subject to change.

 9. What are the entry dates for the Computer Professionals Program?.

-Entry dates are in February, late May, and October.
+Entry dates are now in February, May, late July and October for international students.
+U.S. students and Permanent Residents may enter only in February and August.
+We have no formal application deadlines.
 (Note: Entry dates are subject to change or cancellation by the University.)

 10. What is the deadline for submitting an application?.